dotnet/aspire/docs/using-latest-daily.md

 dotnet new install Aspire.ProjectTemplates::9.0.0-preview.* --force
 ```

+> **Note:** The `--force` parameter is required if you also have the legacy .NET Aspire Workload installed.
+The new templates have the same name as the old ones, so this command would override those.

 ## Create a new Project

 Create an empty .NET Aspire project on the command line: